How to Become a Telehealth Nurse

 Steps to Becoming a Telehealth Nurse

 Providing medical care at any level requires a high level of training.
-While telehealth nurses do not deal with patients in a direct manner or treat them, they’re still required to have a thorough understanding of medicine.
+While telehealth nurses do not directly deal with patients or treat them, they’re still required to have a thorough understanding of medicine.

 Gaining this expertise can take anywhere from three to eight years, depending on the education and experience you pursue.
-Here are the steps that will influence your timeline to becoming a telehealth nurse:
+Here are the steps that will influence your timeline to become a telehealth nurse:

 Step One: Maintain High Grades in High School